 Ever since that year she had told me I put so much into it that I should create a website.
 I did what all of us do and say “Oh yeah, I wish…” So as the next year went by, even my friends were asking me why I didn’t do something with all of the research I put into it.
 I am not kidding about the research I did before this site… I would literally write a paragraph on every single fantasy relevant player before drafts so that I could back up my reasoning as to why I would draft certain players over others.
 In 2011 I did what I usually do, write all of my paragraphs on rainy days and just flat out enjoy doing it.
 My wife says to me “If you had a website, what would you call it?”
 I responded Tagsfantasyfootball.com and continued with my rankings.
 Five minutes later she is handing me her laptop and says “I bought you the domain, now get your website set up!”
 Since that moment, I have dedicated a lot of time to it, and really do enjoy doing it.

 I started out by just putting my rankings up (after my draft because I did not want my league mates to see them) and adjusting them as the weeks went by.
 I came across an opportunity with Fantasypros.com to become one of their ranking experts and go against guys like Matthew Berry, Brad Evans, and John Paulson.
 I was ecstatic and couldn’t wait to see how I stacked up against the biggest names in fantasy football.
 I did not start with them until week 4, so I was unable to take place in the accuracy competition over the entire year.
 I did however rank with them throughout every week after week 4 and got inside the top 10 a few times!
 It was at that point I knew that I belonged in the group with these guys.
 I don’t like to use the term “experts” because we aren’t, and all we do is spend way too much time researching things in order to make informed decisions rather than emotional ones like most do.
 So when the season ended, me being a stat geek, I went through the accuracy scores from week 4 on to see how I stacked up against the best in the business.
 Of 70 experts, I would have finished in the top 25 for RB’s, top 30 for WR’s, and #1 in QB ranking!
 I was really happy about the last one, but was down on the fact I wasn’t near the top in the other rankings.
 Like I said, the goal is always #1 in fantasy football.
-I am back with Fantasypros.com this year, and am in the accuracy competition!
+I was back with Fantasypros.com in 2012 and finished as the #1 RB expert, #2 WR expert, and the #6 expert overall which cemented me in their website accuracy challenge for 2013.
 If you follow me on Twitter @TagsFantasyFB, I post the accuracy rankings on there each week.